What is a College or University?

 To make more money.

-- Studies have shown that employees who have graduated from 4-year colleges and universities tend to earn more money than students with associates degrees or high school diplomas.
+- Studies have shown that employees who have graduated from 4-year colleges and universities tend to earn more money than students with associate degrees or high school diplomas.

 To prepare for graduate school.